ProjectMerge/merge-legacy/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

-Binary:              /usr/bin/MERGEd
+Binary:              /usr/bin/merged
 Configuration file:  /etc/MERGE/MERGE.conf
-Data directory:      /var/lib/MERGEd
+Data directory:      /var/lib/merged
-PID file:            /var/run/MERGEd/MERGEd.pid (OpenRC and Upstart)
+PID file:            /var/run/merged/merged.pid (OpenRC and Upstart)
-                     /var/lib/MERGEd/MERGEd.pid (systemd)
+                     /var/lib/merged/merged.pid (systemd)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the MERGE user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by The Merge user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the MERGE user and group.
-Access to MERGE-cli and other MERGEd rpc clients can then be controlled by group membership.
+Access to merge-cli and other merged rpc clients can then be controlled by group membership.

 4. Installing Service Configuration